johnwcowan/r7rs-work/FuturesCowan.md

 Behaves the same as `await`, with the following difference:
 If *future* is still runnable
-when the value of `(current-jiffy)` is greater than or equal to its value when `await-for!` was invoked plus *jiffy-count*, then *future* is terminated and an error satisfying `timeout-exception?` is signaled.
+when the value of `(current-jiffy)` is greater than or equal to its value when `await-for` was invoked plus *jiffy-count*, then *future* is terminated and an error satisfying `timeout-exception?` is signaled.